alifwahid/alifwahid.github.io/_posts/2019-03-26-inventory-of-brands.md

 regret at present: that I cannot break free of Google so easily :( But I'm definitely taking incremental steps in that direction.
-I've been using DuckDuckGo for nearly a year on my Android devices (phone and tablet) and on my Linux machines (laptop and desktop).
+I've been using DuckDuckGo for nearly a year on my Android devices (phone and tablet) and on my Ubuntu machines (laptop and desktop).
 It's a fine search engine that, ironically enough, reminds me of the early/ethical days of Google.
 I've noticed no difference in the quality of results between DuckDuckGo and Google over the past year whenever I ran calibration tests.
 But keep in mind that my search pattern does not necessarily resemble the typical user's pattern, because I don't rely on a search engine for answers to brain-dead questions.